cucumber/cucumber-jvm/cucumber-junit-platform-engine/README.md

 the `RunCucumber` and `RerunRunCucumber` must be in separate test executions.
 If they are in the same execution, `RerunRunCucumber` will not find any tests.

-With Maven Surefire you could configure this as follows:
+With Maven Surefire you could configure multiple executions as follows:

 ```xml
 <plugin>